yeshua453/website/docs/guides/python/control-refs.md

 In the very beginning of `main()` method we create three controls which we are going to use in button's `on_click` handler: two `TextField` for first and last names and a `Column` - container for greeting messages.
 We create controls with all their properties set and in the end of `main()` method, in `page.add()` call, we use their references (variables).

-When more and mode controls and event handlers added it becomes challenging to keep all control definitions in one place, so they become scattered across `main()` body.
+When more and more controls and event handlers are added it becomes challenging to keep all control definitions in one place, so they become scattered across `main()` body.
 Glancing at `page.add()` parameters it's hard to imagine (without constant jumping to variable definitions in IDE) what would the end form look like:

 ```python {2-5}
     page.add(